medienbaecker/kirby-alter/README.md

 ### Panel view

-The plugin provides a panel area for reviewing and managing alt texts of images across all pages in your site.
+The plugin provides a custom panel view for reviewing and managing alt texts of images across all pages in your site.
 Each image also gets a "Reviewed" checkbox that gets saved as `alt_reviewed` in the file's content file.

 ![Panel view](https://github.com/user-attachments/assets/6136bebe-ec70-4a33-ab61-80a994af237c)